ZapFile.ai

 Quick Share — Samsung Only (Mostly)

 Quick Share is Samsung's equivalent of AirDrop.
-It uses Bluetooth and WiFi Direct for fast local transfers.
+It uses Bluetooth (Bluetooth 5.0 on newer Galaxies) and WiFi Direct for fast local transfers.
 Between Samsung devices it's excellent.
 Between Samsung and iPhone: Quick Share received a cross-platform update in 2024 that added limited support for non-Samsung Android devices, but iPhone support is not available. iPhones can't receive Quick Share transfers.

 Smart Switch — Device Migration Only